Tag Archive for: Accounting

 The topic of taxes will come up again and again in the search for the right real estate accounting software—and for a good reason.
 Taxes aren’t only necessary because they are a legal requirement but also because they can represent such a significant expense.
 If your real estate business holds properties, for example, the property taxes alone can take a big chunk out of your bottom line.

-You can’t get away from paying taxes, of course, but you can use good accounting software and a tax filing service like Xendoo to make sure you don’t pay more than your share.
+You can’t get away from paying taxes, of course, but you can use good accounting software and a tax filing service like xendoo to make sure you don’t pay more than your share.

 A real estate records her numbers for the week on a laptop,